jreyesr/yarrrduino/README.md

 # Yarrrduino: a Bus Pirate, but for Arduino
 // TODO Basic explanation

+## Pins

+// TOdo add pinout when code is finalized!

 ## Implemented functionality

 * Menu navigation works.
 * The `raw2wire` protocol is fully implemented.
-That should mean I2C too.
+That should mean I2C too, but the hard way.
+* ADC measurements work (both single measurements and continuous).

 ## Pending/won't implement functionality

 ### Pending but planned

-* There is no ADC measurement.
-It _may_ be implemented later.
+* There is no ADC measurement of voltage rails (for example, to detect a shorted VREG).
+It _may_ be implemented later, since the ADC already works.
+* Dedicated (soft) I2C support is a WIP.
 * Pullups don't currently work.
 * `raw3wire` support may be added.
 * 1-Wire support may be added.